QRXqrx/poco-oopsla25-major/README.md

     ```
     If you see outputs like follows then it means you have gllvm installed:
     ```text
-    clang version 15.0.7  # your clang version, better be 15.0.7
+    clang version 15.0.7  # gclang shows your clang version, better be 15.0.7
     Target: x86_64-unknown-linux-gnu
     Thread model: posix
     InstalledDir: /usr/local/bin
     ```

 ### 3.2 Build PoCo
 1. Make a directory `workdir` to work with.
-You can simply switch to it using `cd /workdir` if you are using our Docker image.
+You can simply switch to it using `cd /workdir` if you are using the supplied `poco` container (instantiated from the `anon0poco/major:latest` Docker image).
     ```shell
     mkdir /workdir
     cd /workdir